jackokring/KRTPluginADemo/docs/index.md

 I think a 1V by 1V square on `SPD` and `SKW` should do it.
 Try [morph](https://github.com/jackokring/KRTPluginADemo/blob/master/morph.vcv) for this module.

 A 5V by 5V modulation square with +6dB ins (20V) gives quite a range.

+Utility **v1.10.15**
+---

+### W
+a simple module to add or subtract standard 10V gate signals into a chromatic sum.
+Can turn a drum sequencer into an arpegiator.